 Children are independent and keen learners who enjoy taking part in a wide range of activities on offer to them.
 They make choices about where they play and what they play with.
 Children communicate well with adults, other children and visitors.
 They make new friends and learn to make good decisions and resolve their differences so they get on with one another.
 These skills result in them being well prepared for starting school.
 Children's emerging writing skills are supported well.
 Staff provide children with opportunities to recognise their names as part of self-registration.
-Children enjoy making marks that represent writing and some can write their name.
+Children enjoy making marks that represent writing and using a range of technology to support these skills.
 Children develop good mathematical skills.
 They routinely count and use numbers during their play.